Digital1O1/Hello_World_Debugger_VSCode/README.md

 ## 1) Setting up the debugger

 -   In VS Code find the `run` option
-    -   Then click on -->
+    -   Then click on :
         -   `Add Configruation`
         -   `C++(GDB/LLDB)`
         -   `Add configuration`
         -   `C/C++: (gdb) Launch`
-    -   References for the mentioned steps can be found below
+    -   References for the mentioned steps can be found in the screenshots below
-    -   Afterwards you should see a .vscode folder in the `EXPLORER` menu
         ![image](https://github.com/Digital1O1/Hello_World_Debugger_VSCode/assets/39348633/2f574e99-6530-43af-b9a3-d1a0127ddab4)
         ![image](https://github.com/Digital1O1/Hello_World_Debugger_VSCode/assets/39348633/3a412b3a-d9c6-4ee4-b4b5-58ab8670ae18)
         ![image](https://github.com/Digital1O1/Hello_World_Debugger_VSCode/assets/39348633/08cc15da-4919-4171-ae01-330b3ac594f9)
         ![image](https://github.com/Digital1O1/Hello_World_Debugger_VSCode/assets/39348633/64c45fce-493b-4513-bd5e-34548dfbd6a5)
+-   Afterwards you should see a .vscode folder in the `EXPLORER` menu
 -   A `launch.json` file should be generated at this point
     -   The only changes that need to be made is the `"program"` argument since the debugger needs to `point` towards the executiable file
         -   Original version